 Is It True You're More Fertile Right After Coming Off The Pill? →

+Taking birth control pills prevents ovulation, which means no egg gets released to meet sperm.
 Once puberty hits, people with eggs start having ovulatory cycles.
 Think of it like a wave.
-Each cycle, hundreds to thousands of primordial follicles are activated, and only a fraction of them make it through to each next stage of development.
+Each cycle, hundreds to thousands of primordial follicles are activated, and only a fraction of them make it through to the next stage of development.
 Only one will make it to "mature egg" status and be ovulated.
 The ones that break down along the way go through what's called "atresia."
 If you're taking the pill, you'll stop that mature egg from developing, but it doesn't stop the waves of atresia.
-So, it doesn't "save" your eggs or delay menopause.
+So, taking birth control medication won't prolong your fertility, and it won't push back menopause.

 Does IVF use up your eggs?